deepyaman/kedro-streaming/README.md

-7. Now that you have the inference engine up, we need to produce some messages for the inference pipeline to consume in real time to test it. [`notebooks/message_sender.ipynb`](./notebooks/message_sender.ipynb) contains a sample of how messages can be produced and sent to the defined `hello-fraud` Kafka topic.
+7. Now that you have the inference engine up, we need to produce some messages for the inference pipeline to consume in real time to test it. [`notebooks/message_sender.ipynb`](./notebooks/message_sender.ipynb) contains a sample of how messages can be produced and sent to the defined `hello-fraudster` Kafka topic.

    Upon executing the notebook, you should see the predictions in the console where you ran `docker-compose up`.